Getting to Andros Island, The Bahamas is very easy!

 How much does it cost to rent a bicycle for a day?

-Is there any night life?
+Is there any nightlife on the island?

 Who owns the Bahamas?